progmaticltd/homebox/docs/jabber-configuration.md

 - Installed by default
 - Server to server communication active and public by default
-- Socks proxy to transfer file
+- Socks proxy to transfer files
 - HTTP upload for offline file transfer

 Default options for the Jabber server: